ovh/docs/pages/public_cloud/public_cloud_network_services/tutorial-stormshield_network_security_vrack/guide.en-gb.md

 ##### **Configure the second site**

-Do exactly the same than for the first site, but use VLAN200 for the remote private network and the appropriate IP address for the OVH_REMOTE_FW.
+Do exactly the same as for the first site, but use VLAN200 for the remote private network and the appropriate IP address for the OVH_REMOTE_FW.

 ##### **Test the IPsec VPN tunnel**